This post may contain compensated links. Refer to my disclaimer for more info.

 All surrounding a beautiful lagoon, there are different sections to cater to the serious luxury shoppers, those seeking celebrity chef eateries, and fun for children and kids at heart.
 Don’t miss the LEGO store, World of Disney store (largest Disney retail in the country), Ghiradelli Ice Cream & Chocolate shop and Goofy’s Candy Company.
 Enjoy the video below of the fun ideas we had:

 EAT YOUR WAY THROUGH DISNEY WORLD

-We decided before we ever got to Walt Disney World that we would fully enjoy many of the Disney choices we’d heard so much about.
-Whether it’s nachos at Disney Springs, pork tacos and Dole Whip at Epcot, it’s fun to experience these popular foods together as a family.
+We decided before we ever got to Walt Disney World that we would fully enjoy many of the food choices we’d heard so much about.
+Whether it’s nachos at the Springs, pork tacos and Dole Whip at Epcot, it’s fun to experience these popular foods together as a family.
 We opted to only eat one big meal a day and share small snacks throughout the rest so we could truly taste it all.

 We didn’t come close to tasting it all but we had fun trying!

 Not only is it free to park at Disney Springs, there’s no charge to visit.
 So, technically, your family could check out Disney Springs without ever spending a dime.
-It’s so much fun though that I’m just going to tell you, “Good Luck on that!”

 Our family fell in love with the laid-back, whimsical vibe of Disney Springs – so much that we went on two different days during our Walt Disney World vacation.
 I hope this helps you to plan your own vacation and soak up the time you have with those amazing older kids.